fictjs/fict/README.md

 - `count` is a real `number`, not `Ref<number>` or `() => number`.
 - You **read and write** it with normal JS (`count++`, `count = count + 1`).
 - `doubled` is just a plain expression; Fict tracks it as a derived value.
-- `$effect` marks “this code touches the outside world”.
+- `$effect` marks "this code touches the outside world".

 Only two things are special: